 The user abbreviations database (paragraph 2.1.4) contains additional abbreviations that can be added by the owning user.
 This database is not overwritten when the Automated Template System is updated.

-Tables included in the database are:
+Tables included in the database, with pre-populated example data, are:

 Abbreviations